Create a Trigger

 • The triggered event is more important than receiving a resolved event

-For example, if a trigger has specified fields in its GROUP BY clause, and “Send an alert every time threshold is met” selected, then the trigger will notify all recipients when any new group crosses the trigger threshold, or if any group still exceeds the threshold.
+For example, if a trigger has specified fields in its GROUP BY clause, and “Continuous Alerts” is selected, then the trigger will notify all recipients when any new group crosses the trigger threshold, or if any group still exceeds the threshold.
 If one or more groups resolve, no resolved alert will be sent.

 The Duration determines what time range of data that the trigger will check.
 The default Duration value is 15 minutes.
 You will see an Event Latency History graph next to the duration field.
 This graph describes the maximum and average amount of delay between the timestamp on the event and when it reached Honeycomb.
 You can use this data to help choose a duration that captures all your events, even if they are delayed.